 - Art Displays and Artistic Expression – Procedure

-Santa Fe Community College (SFCC) provides an open forum encouraging the liberal exchange of ideas and opinion, intellectual exploration and freedom of expression including artistic expression.
+Santa Fe Community College (SFCC or College) provides an open forum encouraging the liberal exchange of ideas and opinion, intellectual exploration and freedom of expression including artistic expression.
 This is a ‘first principle’ that serves as the foundation for other principles on this topic.
-This policy establishes, describes and defines the use of space on property owned, or operated by SFCC to display art.
+This policy establishes, describes and defines the use of space to display art on property owned or operated by SFCC .

 Scope and Applicability